 - People looking for a hands-on program with mentoring can check out Udacity.
 Their platform offers both free and paid self-paced courses in web dev as well as product strategy, design, and launch.
 Students in their “nanodegree” programs work with technical mentors and career mentors as they build polished product management projects.
 Find out if Udacity is right for you in our review.

 Bubble offers bootcamps that teach students to build software without any coding skills.
 Since Bubble’s software can be a powerful tool for non-coders who want to build products, their bootcamps can be taken concurrently with Pathrise.
 Their program could also prepare learners for Pathrise’s product management track, which requires some prior experience.

 While Bubble’s curriculum covers professional skills students can use to launch products and become freelancers, they do not actually help students through their job search.
 Pathrise is a career accelerator that guides people through each phase of the job search.
 Fellows work 1-on-1 with experienced mentors on resume and LinkedIn optimization, portfolio building, technical and behavioral interview skills, and much more.
 We have already helped 1,000+ students and professionals land great tech jobs.

 Like Bubble, our program is flexible.
 Fellows in our program only have 2-4 hours of group sessions per week and can schedule 1-on-1s as needed.
-The Pathrise income share agreement (ISA) allows fellows to pay with 9% of their first year salary after they land a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require upfront payments or deposits.

 Pathrise optimizes the job search through 1-on-1 mentoring.
 With our guidance and training, fellows in our program can see their interview scores double and their application responses triple.
 If you want to land your dream job sooner, join Pathrise.